 The timing seemed perfect.
 OpenAI has been working with legendary Apple designer Jony Ive on AI hardware, and rumors about the company's first physical product have been circulating for months.
 The fake ad played directly into existing speculation about what that device might look like.

 But the whole thing fell apart under scrutiny.
 OpenAI president Greg Brockman quickly commented on X calling the story "fake news."
-Company spokesperson Lindsay McCallum Rémy was even more direct, "this is totally fake."
+Company spokesperson Lindsay McCallum Rémy was even more direct, writing "this is totally fake."